d-morrison/IntroStatActivities/_book/07-RG-1cat_theory.md

 How are the significance level and type II error rate related?
 \rgs

+Explain the differences between a one-sided and two-sided hypothesis test.
+\vspace{1mm}

+\rgi How will the research questions differ?
+\rgs

+\rgi How will the notation in the alternative hypothesis differ?
+\rgs

+\rgi How does the p-value calculation differ?
+\rgs

+How does the p-value in a two-sided test compare to the p-value in a one-sided test?
+\rgs

+Should the default in research be a one-sided or two-sided hypothesis test?
+Explain why.
+\rgs
+\rgs

 After collecting data, a researcher decides to change from a two-sided test to a one-sided test.
 Why is this a bad idea?